Report: New York City Needs to Control Rising Costs for Leased Space

 New York City government leases 22 million square feet (of an estimated 37 million square foot real estate portfolio) from private owners.
 Most leased space houses agency offices (13.5 million square feet), but the city also leases space for public services ranging from schools and day care centers to warehouses, tow pounds, and courts, the report released on Aug.
 27 states.

 Over the last decade, the city has launched multiple efforts to rein in leasing costs, according to the Citizen Budget Commission report.
 In fiscal year 2010 the Bloomberg administration launched the Office Space Reduction program to reduce the size of the city’s office portfolio by 1.2 million square feet.
-DCAS developed new space guidelines to bring the City’s office spaces in line with private sector best practices, with a goal of bring usage to 176 square feet per employee.
+DCAS developed new space guidelines to bring the city’s office spaces in line with private sector best practices, with a goal of bringing usage to 176 square feet per employee.
 The city hired a chief asset manager, developed space utilization metrics to identify underutilized space, adopted open plan layouts, and relocated or consolidated agency spaces.
 DCAS also began reporting the average square footage of office space per employee and the percentage of vacant desks in the Mayor’s Management Report.

 Through fiscal year 2012 the program reduced occupied office space by 400,000 square feet and saved $15 million in annual rent expenses and $4 million in energy costs.
 The average square footage occupied per employee declined 8.6% from a high of 280 square feet in fiscal year 2012 to 256 by 2016.
 The program was not sustained, and beginning in fiscal year 2017 DCAS stopped reporting space utilization metrics in the MMR, according to the report.